5G Implementation challenge considering Aviation Safety

 Low-Band: The FCC is acting to improve the use of low-band spectrum (useful for wider coverage) for 5G services, with targeted changes to the 600 MHz, 800 MHz, and 900 MHz bands.

-Unlicensed: Recognizing that unlicensed spectrum will be essential for 5G, the agency is creating new opportunities for the next generation of Wi-Fi in the 5.9 GHz, 6 GHz, and above 95 GHz band.
+Unlicensed: Recognizing that unlicensed spectrum will be essential for 5G, the agency is creating new opportunities for the next generation of Wi-Fi in the 5.9 GHz, 6 GHz, and above 95 GHz bands.

 Concerns around 5G and Aviation Interference